sidravi1/sidravi1.github.io/_posts/2018-08-22-poisson-density-estimation-with-gaussian-processes.md

     return np.sign(y - mu) * np.sqrt(D(y, mu))
 {% endhighlight %}

-and comparing the sum of squares of the residual, we get 109.7 for the GP model and 134.1 for the linear model.
-This next plot shows you where these residual lie on our $r \times m$ space.
+Comparing the sum of squares of the residual, we get 109.7 for the GP model and 134.1 for the linear model.
+This next plot shows these residuals.

 <div id="vis3"></div>